SECURITIES AND EXCHANGE COMMISSION

 Flying agreements revenue | $ | | $ | | $ | | $ | |

 The Company allocates the total consideration received under its capacity purchase agreements between lease and non-lease components based on stand-alone selling prices.
 A portion of the Company’s compensation under its capacity purchase agreements relates to operating the aircraft, identified as the non-lease component of the capacity purchase agreement.
 The Company recognizes revenue attributed to the non-lease component received as fixed-fees for each departure, flight hour or block hour on an as-completed basis for each reporting period.
 The Company recognizes revenue attributed to the non-lease component received as fixed monthly payments per aircraft proportionate to the number of block hours completed during each reporting period, relative to the estimated number of block hours the Company anticipates completing over the remaining contract term.
 Accordingly, the Company’s revenue recognition will likely vary from the timing of cash receipts under the Company’s capacity purchase agreements.
 The Company refers to cash received under its capacity purchase agreements prior to recognizing revenue as “deferred revenue,” and the Company refers to revenue recognized prior to billing its major airline partners under its capacity purchase agreements as “unbilled revenue” for each reporting period.
-During the six months ended June 30, 2024, the Company recognized $
+During the nine months ended September 30, 2024, the Company recognized $

 10

-deferring revenue of $
+compared to deferring revenue of $

 A portion of the Company’s compensation under its capacity purchase agreements is designed to reimburse the Company for certain aircraft ownership costs.
 The consideration for aircraft ownership costs varies by agreement but is intended to cover either the Company’s aircraft principal and interest debt service costs, its aircraft depreciation and interest expense or its aircraft lease expense costs while the aircraft is under contract.
 The consideration received for the use of the aircraft under the Company’s capacity purchase agreements is accounted for as lease revenue, inasmuch as the agreements identify the “right of use” of a specific type and number of aircraft over a stated period of time.
 The lease revenue associated with the Company’s capacity purchase agreements is accounted for as an operating lease and is reflected as flying agreements revenue on the Company’s consolidated statements of comprehensive income.
 The Company recognizes fixed monthly lease payments as lease revenue using the straight-line basis over the capacity purchase agreement term and variable lease payments in the period when the block hours are completed.
 The Company recognized $

-The Company’s total deferred revenue balance as of June 30, 2024 was $
+The Company’s total deferred revenue balance as of September 30, 2024 was $

 The Company’s capacity purchase and prorate agreements include weekly provisional cash payments from the respective major airline partner based on a projected level of flying each month.
 The Company and each major airline partner subsequently reconcile these payments to the actual completed flight activity on a monthly or quarterly basis.